Vaishnavi-Jagilam/Vaishnavi-Jagilam/README.md

 - 👋 Hi, I’m @Vaishnavi-Jagilam
 - 👀 I’m interested in Dancing and travelling
-- 🌱 I’m currently pursuing My Btech 3rd year
+- 🌱 I’m currently doing my bachelor's in GNITC (Cybersecurity)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me through GMail- vaishnavi172416@gmail.com
 - 😄 Pronouns: ...